 Unless you can access the self-calibration option though – you would be better served to make these adjustments via the SVII app, as you would be able to verify the calibration accuracy before making any changes to the settings.

 NEC has designed the PA271Q to appeal to photographers and occasional filmmakers.
-Of course there are 4K and 5K panels, such as those used in the 5K iMac and iMac Pro – I’ve used them since they were introduced, and I’m on my second with an iMac Pro and I’m not convinced the extra resolution is useful for determining focus accuracy.
+Of course, there are 4K and 5K panels, such as those used in the 5K iMac and iMac Pro – I’ve used them since they were introduced, and I’m on my second with an iMac Pro and I’m not convinced the extra resolution is useful for determining focus accuracy.
 High res 4K and 5K screens tend to make everything look good, though to be fair you can use them to quickly see which are okay (or rather which aren’t, and are out of focus).
 For considered accuracy though, you can’t beat a high-end display like that found on PA271Q and especially as this one has a superbly sharp image.
-Earlier models had an aggressive anti-reflection coating which imparted a grainy looking image.
-The PA271Q on the other-hand has a much improved coating with excellent suppression of reflections from light sources and the sharpest image of this pixel density I’ve seen.
-In my opinion it is superior when assessing sharpness than the latest 5K iMacs.
+Earlier models had an aggressive anti-reflection coating which imparted a grainy-looking image.
+The PA271Q on the other hand has a much-improved coating with excellent suppression of reflections from light sources and the sharpest image of this pixel density I’ve seen.